Writing your executive resume – and feeling overwhelmed?

 By using the same resume building techniques as a professional writer, you’ll convey your story clearly and succinctly – and become better prepared for interview questions.

-Use these 5 executive resume writing tactics for a strong, clear personal brand and an EASIER writing process:
+Use these 5 executive resume writing tactics for a crisp, clear personal brand and an EASIER writing process:

 1 – Interview yourself (as an executive resume writer (or employer) would.